-Any student planning to participate in the Fall Recruiting Program for the first time must have his/her resume reviewed by a CSO Career Advisor.
+Any student planning to participate in the On-Campus interviewing program for the first time must have his/her resume reviewed by a CSO Career Advisor.
 If you have previously had your resume reviewed for another purpose, you can submit your resume by email to your assigned Career Advisor.
 If you have never had a CSO Career Advisor review your resume, you must make an appointment.
 Please use Symplicity to schedule an appointment with your Career Advisor.

-For assistance in preparing a resume,watch the CSO Legal Resume and Cover Letter Workshops in Panopto, and review our Legal Resume and Cover Letter Guide for Students.
+For assistance in preparing a resume, watch the CSO Legal Resume and Cover Letter workshops on Panopto, and review our Legal Resume and Cover Letter Guide for Students.

 Information on your resume must be absolutely accurate.
 It is not the responsibility of the CSO to verify students' academic credentials and inform students of errors.